onelikeandidie/piresgg/server/content/how-to-make-a-blog/how-to-make-a-blog.md

 ![The home page of meetballs.org](/public/images/how-to-make-a-blog-screenie-3.png)

-And I made that site after making the other two Laravel-based CMS sites but wanted to explore more about creating a more dynamic site with Rust.
+I made that site after making the other two Laravel-based CMS sites but wanted to explore more about creating a more dynamic site with Rust.
 I landed on some starting libraries:

 - [Actix-web](https://actix.rs/) - A simple web framework that just handles routing and handling multithreaded http requests and responses as well as